Single-Cell-Genomics-Group-CNAG-CRG/ST-analysis/README.md

 - [Stereoscope](https://github.com/almaan/stereoscope) developed by Alma Andersson from Lundeberg Lab.
 - [cell2location](https://github.com/BayraktarLab/cell2location) developed by Vitalii Kleshchevnikov from Bayraktar lab.
 - [Robust Cell Type Decomposition](https://github.com/dmcable/RCTD) developed by Dylan M. Cable from Irizarry lab.
+- [Tangram](https://github.com/broadinstitute/Tangram) Tangram is a Python package, written in PyTorch, for mapping single-cell (or single-nucleus) gene expression data onto spatial gene expression data.
+The single-cell dataset and the spatial dataset should be collected from the same anatomical region/tissue type, ideally from a biological replicate, and need to share a set of genes (usually from twenty to a thousand).
+Tangram aligns the single-cell data in space by fitting gene expression on those genes.
+We mostly work with transcriptomic data (typically 10Xv3 for scRNAseq data; MERFISH or Visium as spatial data).

 #### Cell-Cell interactions
 - [CellPhoneDB](https://github.com/Teichlab/cellphonedb) developed by Roser Vento.
 CellPhoneDB is a publicly available repository of curated receptors, ligands and their interactions.
 Subunit architecture is included for both ligands and receptors, representing heteromeric complexes accurately.
 This is crucial, as cell-cell communication relies on multi-subunit protein complexes that go beyond the binary representation used in most databases and studies.